 TestMy.net (default mode), M-Lab (also in Google search) and Leaseweb’s file test (see below) – Most web large downloads and streaming services operate over a single connection to the server, so it makes sense to measure the throughput available over a single connection.
 Personally this is my preferred test when comparing ISPs even though it may not show what the connection is capable of with multiple simultaneous connections.
 If you use TestMy, make sure the chosen server (top-right of the page) is nearby, such as ‘London, UK’ for tests within Ireland.

 As most browsers show the download speed in real-time, Leaseweb’s file test is pretty useful for checking how stable the speed is, especially if speed tests are giving inconsistent results one test after the next.
 To see the speed in Mbps and a traffic graph, just bring up the Windows Task Manager, go into the Performance tab and click the Ethernet or Wi-Fi network icon showing activity.

 The Internet speed test Google provides is run by M-Lab:

-Real time capacity measurement (downlink) to adjust an antenna: Run multiple simultaneous downloads from Leaseweb’s file test site.
-With the exception of adjusting the computer’s Wi-Fi antenna, the PC should be connected directly to the router with a wired connection and this should be carried out off-peak such as early on a weekend morning.
+Run multiple simultaneous downloads from Leaseweb’s file test site.
+With the exception of adjusting the computer’s Wi-Fi antenna (see below), the PC should be connected directly to the router with a wired connection and this should be carried out off-peak such as early on a weekend morning.
 Bring up the Windows Task Manager and go into the ‘Performance’ tab.
 Then go into Ethernet or Wi-Fi on the left depending on which shows activity or how your computer is connected.

 Start 4 downloads of the Leaseweb’s 1GB file test, which should be adequate to saturate the download capacity of most Internet connections.
 With the Task Manager network graph in view, adjust the antenna to achieve the highest sustained graph.